ethereum/execution-apis/src/engine/specification.md

     - the payload hasn't been fully validated
   * with `-32002: Invalid terminal block` error if terminal block conditions aren't met.

-1. If any of the above fails due to errors unrelated to the normal processing flow of the method, a client software **MUST** respond with an error object.
+1. If any of the above fails due to errors unrelated to the normal processing flow of the method, client software **MUST** respond with an error object.

 ### engine_forkchoiceUpdatedV1